SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 To incorporate project-based data, tests with measurable results are defined and carried out.
 The results are analyzed as part of the thesis and supported by theoretical findings from literature research, ensuring a well-rounded and reliable evaluation.

-The most important results of the performed tests are the response time, the memory usage, and the accuracy of the chatbot or AI model under varying circumstances.
+The most important results of the performed tests are the response time, and the accuracy and quality of the chatbot's responses.
 Tests are done on devices with different hardware specifications, such as a Windows PC with 8 GB of RAM, and a Windows PC with 32 GB of RAM.

 == #titles.scope <sec:scope>